Mbed-TLS/mbedtls/docs/architecture/psa-migration/psa-limitations.md

 (See also the first paragraph in the previous section.)

-Currently, the PSA Crypto API can only perform FFDH with a limited set of well-know parameters (some of them defined in the spec, but implementations are free to extend that set).
+Currently, the PSA Crypto API can only perform FFDH with a limited set of well-known parameters (some of them defined in the spec, but implementations are free to extend that set).

-TLS 1.2 (and earlier) on the other hand have the server send explicit parameters (P and G) in is ServerKeyExchange message.
+TLS 1.2 (and earlier) on the other hand have the server send explicit parameters (P and G) in its ServerKeyExchange message.
 This has been found to be suboptimal for security, as it is prohibitively hard for the client to verify the strength of these parameters.
 This led to the development of RFC 7919 which allows use of named groups in TLS 1.2 - however as this is only an